-In Wednesday’s posting on The Gottman Relationship Blog, we shared Lisa Brookes Kift’s excellent suggestions for reinvigorating your relationship in her article, “Get Out The Broom…8 Ways To Spring Clean Your Marriage.”
-We also shared a helpful infographic on our Facebook page.
-In today’s Weekend Homework Assignment, we continue our discussion of spring cleaning your marriage by offering our own practical advice that you can try with your partner this weekend!
-As these have been drawn from Dr. Gottman’s The Seven Principles for Making Marriage Work and The Relationship Cure, we should note that there are many, many more activities like these available to you.
-Check out his many books on our website to gain access to a wealth of relationship knowledge.
+In this post on The Gottman Relationship Blog, we shared Lisa Brookes Kift’s excellent suggestions for reinvigorating your relationship in her article, “Get Out The Broom…8 Ways To Spring Clean Your Marriage.”
+In this blog, we continue our discussion of spring cleaning your marriage by offering practical advice drawn from Dr. John Gottman’s “The Seven Principles for Making Marriage Work” and “The Relationship Cure” that you can try with your partner.

-Take a walk down memory lane.
+Take a walk down memory lane

-Get back to checking in.
+Get back to checking in

-Check in with each other on a daily basis, and make time regularly for longer conversations about potential stressors in each other’s lives.
+Check in with each other on a daily basis and make time regularly for longer conversations about potential stressors in each other’s lives.
 Listen to your partner and be supportive.
 Here is an exercise that the two of you can try, which will help you to talk about the stress that is being caused within your relationship.

-Look under the carpet for hidden resentments.
+Look for hidden resentments

-Check your assumptions.
+Check your assumptions

-Create happy memories.
+Create happy memories

-If you broke it, fix it.
+If you broke it, fix it

-More gratitude, please.
+More gratitude, please